Geopolitical impact will be big risk for cos with global footprint: Ritesh Agarwal | Business

 Stating that the company's policy has been "to be globally local", Agarwal said the OYO properties in Japan, London and Denmark look different from each other.
 "But the technology layer is the same, technology is the leveller on the consumer and partner side, but the brand and the cultural impact, the employees, leadership to as much extent as possible is local," he said.
 Ola co-founder and CEO Bhavish Aggarwal, who was also present in the session, said Indian companies are well-respected globally.

 "Indian companies have a very exciting global opportunity, Indian companies are well-respected globally, doors of business are more open.
-So that has been a focus for us, how do we globalise faster," he added..
+So that has been a focus for us, how do we globalise faster," he added.
+On the impact of COVID-19, Ritesh Agarwal said he had prepared the business for 10 per cent occupancy in a crisis, but not for zero per cent occupancy.
+"It's hard to estimate when demand would go back to pre-COVID-19 level...it could be 6 months to even 2 years, it really depends on various other circumstances," he added.
+He noted that business is, however, coming back faster than expected, and the company is seeing occupancy touching about 40 per cent in some states in the country.
+Also, occupancy is back considerably in Europe.

+He noted that "small is the new big" after the pandemic as people are shunning large hotels and opting for boutique hotels and vacation homes.
+Agarwal said OYO added 40,000 rooms each month during the past three months and that the focus is to make sure that customer and partner service is kept in the centre. "...and if that means that some part of the growth will get stripped off, we are probably okay with it because we were growing 300 per cent before COVID-19, and if we grow between 50-100 per cent that's fine," he added.

 - READ MORE ON: